 What we ask of you

-- treat our staff with courtesy and respect
+- treat our staff and consultants with courtesy and respect

-- advise us when your personal details change.
+- tell us when your personal details or circumstances change.

 How you can tell us what you think of our services